thunder/thunder-documentation/_includes/update36/composer-adjustments.md

 We removed some modules from our codebase.
-In case you are using one of below mentioned modules please require them manually for your project.
+If you are using one of below mentioned modules, please require them manually for your project.

 ```
 composer require drupal/entity --no-update